Schedule Today:

 A will is a legally binding document.
 As with any legal document, all signatories must be of sound mind and fully comprehend what they are signing for the contract to be valid.
 If you believe that your family member or loved one was not of sound mind when they executed the will, you may be able to dispute the will in probate court.
 Seek legal advice from an experienced probate attorney to understand if you have grounds to start litigation.

-Although not impossible, it can be challenging to prove that an individual was not mentally competent to sign their will in the courtroom and a claim may need to be supported by medical records.
+Although not impossible, it can be challenging to prove that an individual was not mentally competent to sign their will in the courtroom, and a claim may need to be supported by medical records.
 However, your attorney could also help you to build a cause around a lack of testamentary capacity.
-This differs from general mental competency as it argues that the descendant did not have the mental ability to comprehend the assets in their estate and the family members who would normally inherit such assets.
+This differs from general mental competency, as it argues that the decedent did not have the mental ability to comprehend the assets in their estate and the family members who would normally inherit such assets.
 The standard of proof for lack of testamentary capacity is not as high as the standard to prove an individual lacked general competency.

-If your family member or loved one did not have the mental capacity to execute their will, or someone took advantage of them and encouraged them to re-write their will when they were not fit to, this can be an extremely distressing realization.
+If your family member or loved one did not have the mental capacity to execute their will, or if someone took advantage of them and encouraged them to re-write their will when they were not fit to, this can be an extremely distressing realization.
 Unfortunately, this is something that does occur and is seen by some probate lawyers.
 However, this experience means that your attorney will know the best way to use litigation to contest the will and protect the rights of you and your loved ones.

 After an individual's death, it can be challenging to retrospectively prove their state of mind in the courtroom.
-Evidence will mostly consist of medical records and accounts of the descendant's behavior around the time of the will writing.
+Evidence will mostly consist of medical records and accounts of the decedent's behavior around the time of the will writing.
 If you are beginning litigation based on mental capacity, seek an attorney with experience in probate litigation and securing successful outcomes in cases of this nature.

-How Can A Probate Attorney Help?
+How Can a Probate Attorney Help?

 Probate law is unique from other areas of the law in Florida.
-It can be complex and has a range of processes and procedures that must be adhered to for successful litigation.
+It can be complex, and it has a range of processes and procedures that must be adhered to for successful litigation.
 An experienced probate lawyer can correctly navigate these processes on your behalf to ensure your case is heard in court.

 Additionally, managing litigation and worrying about presenting a compelling case in court can be overwhelming at such an emotional time following a bereavement.
 A probate attorney will do the hard work for you and build the strongest case possible for success in the courtroom.
 This allows you to focus on grieving for your loved one while your case is in safe hands.